 Trolltunga is one of the most spectacular highlights in Norway.

 Trolltunga is one of the most visited and famous natural attractions to experience in Norway.
-Norway has a lot to offer concerning natural attractions and only nature itself can create something so special as Trolltunga, which is a small rock, that struts horizontally out from a cliff 700 metres above the Lake Ringedal in Skjeggedal.
+Norway has a lot to offer concerning natural attractions, and only nature can create something so special as Trolltunga.
+This small rock struts horizontally from a cliff 700 metres above Lake Ringedal in Skjeggedal.

-Trolltunga is a top hiking destination, where the view is breathtaking about 1100 metres above the sea level and in general Norway is a great hiking destination.
+Trolltunga is a top hiking destination, where the view is breathtaking, about 1100 metres above sea level.
+In general, Norway is a great hiking destination.

-The full Trolltunga hike takes 10-12 hours and goes through high mountains, and the ascent is about 900 metres.
+The Trolltunga hike takes 10-12 hours and goes through high mountains, and the ascent is about 900 metres.
 The hike is 23 km in total and starts in Skjeggedal.
-From mid-June to mid-September it is usually possible to hike here, but it depends on when the snow melts in the mountains.
-It is important to plan the hike carefully and start early in the day.
+It is usually possible to hike here from mid-June to mid-September, but it depends on when the snow melts in the mountains.
+Planning the hike carefully and starting early in the day is essential.

-Odda is the main town and point of reference you want to reach.
-It is located at the southern tip of the Sørfjorden fjord, and you can get there from Bergen or Oslo by bus or train.
+Odda is the main town and point of reference you want to reach, located at the southern tip of the Sørfjorden fjord, and you can get there from Bergen or Oslo by bus or train.